Spatial behavior in a Mott insulator near the voltage-driven resistive transition: Conclusion

 \section{Conclusion}

-We studied the metallisation of the Mott insulator in response to a voltage bias, using Keldysh based mean field theory at zero temperature.
-We obtained the current-voltage characteristics for a finite sized system and studied it's size dependence.
-The $I-V$ curves which we obtain show a threshold behaviour, unlike those obtained from DMFT\cite{aron-prl2012, aron2012, aron-prl2015} or DMRG\cite{dagotto2010} studies.
-Such a behaviour is consistent with the experimental findings\cite{kumai1999, nakamura2013, guiot2013}.
-We studied the effect of bias on the local density of states along the longitudinal direction: the LDOS goes from `gapped' to `ungapped' as one moves from the center to the edge at large bias, $V \lesssim V_c$.
-This behaviour can be probed by STM measurements.
-We extract a lengthscale $\xi(V)$ from the spatial behaviour that shows a divergence as $V \rightarrow V_c$.
+We studied the breakdown of a two dimensional antiferromagnetic Mott insulator in response to a voltage bias, using Keldysh mean field theory at zero temperature.
+We obtained the current-voltage characteristics for a finite sized system and studied its size dependence.
+The I-V results which we obtain show a threshold behaviour, unlike those obtained from dynamical mean field theory studies.
+We studied the variation of the local density of states in the longitudinal direction in response to the bias.
+The LDOS changes from `gapped' to `ungapped' as one moves from the center to the edge at $V < V_c$, with the fraction of `ungapped' sites increasing as one heads towards $V_c$.
+These effects emerge due to the progressive `penetration' of the applied bias into the bulk over a lengthscale $\xi(V)$, which grows to system size near the critical bias.
 All response functions can be calculated, approximately, based on a knowledge of this lengthscale.
-Our method can be readily generalised to disordered systems, as well as frustrated geometries, and finite temperatures.
+The results emphasize the role of spatial symmetry breaking due to the applied bias, and the need for a real space treatment of the resulting problem.
+Our method readily generalises to disordered and frustrated Mott systems.